ymuichiro/quick_learning_symbol_en/09_multisig.md

 ## 9.5 Modifying a multisig account min approval

-### Reduced multisig configuration
+### Editing multisig configuration

-To reduce the number of co-signatories, designate the address for removing and adjust the number of cosignatories so that the minimum number of signatories is not exceeded and announce the transaction.
-It is not necessary to include the account subject to remove as a cosignatory.
+To reduce the number of co-signatories, specify the address to remove and adjust the number of co-signatories so that the minimum number of signatories is not exceeded and then announce the transaction.
+It is not necessary to include the account subject to remove as a co-signatory.

 ```js
 multisigTx = sym.MultisigAccountModificationTransaction.create(